genomicsclass/book/pages/background.md

 ![plot of chunk unnamed-chunk-1](figure/background-unnamed-chunk-1.png)

-The data shown here happens to be from an experimetn were the same RNA was hybridized to several arrays and 16 genes spiked-in at different concentrations.
-This means that only 16 genes should have large fold-chages yet we see hundreds of genes with fold changes above 2.
+The data shown here happens to be from an experiment were the same RNA was hybridized to several arrays and 16 genes were spiked-in at different concentrations.
+This means that only 16 genes should have large fold-chages, yet we see hundreds of genes with fold changes above 2.

 We now add the 16 genes that, in this particular comparison, are epxected to be twice as expressed on one experiment versus the other.